compusciencing/compusciencing.github.io/README.md

 Look at the themes found [here](https://talk.jekyllrb.com/t/jekyll-theme-showcase-share-your-jekyll-themes/1382/15), [here](https://github.com/topics/jekyll-theme), and [here](https://github.com/jekyll/jekyll/wiki/Themes).

+This one seems OK: https://github.com/artemsheludko/flexible-jekyll

 # Things to do

 - Fix the RSS feed button (or remove it)
 - Add key to delete current search (`esc`)
 - Add key to start a search (`/`)
+- Arrow keys to cycle through searched posts
+- Enter to go to post
+- Add tag list that, when an item is clicked, will populate the search box

 # Other